Ketchikan Gateway Borough Notice of Right to Lien Form

 Are these forms guaranteed to be recordable in Ketchikan Gateway Borough?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Ketchikan Gateway Borough that you need to transfer you would only need to order our forms once for all of your properties in Ketchikan Gateway Borough.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Ketchikan Gateway Borough you only need to order once.

 Preliminary notice of the right to file a lien is required in Alaska.
 A potential claimant has more protection and likelihood of recovery of funds when a notice of right to lien is delivered to requisite parties and recorded in the land records in the recording district where the property the claimant has contracted for improvements is located.